 To aid in the piping optimization process, the CFD module in Ground Loop Design consists of a set of panels, grouped by subject, through which the designer can enter and edit the input variables efficiently.
-For example, parameters related to fluids are listed on the Fluid panel, while options related to the automation of the pipe building process are listed in the Automation panel.
+For example, parameters related to fluids are listed on the Fluid panel, while options related to the automation of the pipe building process are listed in the Default Values panel.
 The idea is that everything related to a single piping optimization project is presented simultaneously and is easily accessible at any time during the design process.
-The tabbed panels can be seen in figure 11.1, below.
+New in the 2016 edition is the Summary tab.
+The tabbed panels can be seen in figure 11.19, below.